sudo0511/crud-json-app/README.md

-React-Redux CRUD application to add posts and delete posts.
+React-Redux CRUD application to ADD, VIEW, EDIT and DELETE posts.

 -UI build using Ant-design